Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/06c_ExecutionStatistics.md

 The following functions and fields are available:

 - *Number of executions per outcome*
-    Specifies how often an action has been processed per outcome.
+    Specifies how often a workflow action has been processed per outcome.

 - *Error rate*
-    Specifies the percentage of failed actions.
+    Specifies the percentage of failed workflow actions.

 - *Average duration*
    If a workflow action was processed by more than one process, the average processing time in seconds per outcome.